Continual Learning of Knowledge Graph Embeddings: Related Work Background

 \textbf{Continual learning} has evolved as a subarea of life-long machine learning.
 It focuses on neural networks and seeks to learn new domains, classes, or tasks over time without forgetting previously learned knowledge~\cite{parisi2019continual}.
 Methods proposed in the narrow context of object recognition include regularization~\cite{zenke2017continual,kirkpatrick2017overcoming}, architecture modification~\cite{rusu2016progressive,lomonaco2017core50}, and generative replay~\cite{shin2017continual,van2018feedback}.
 We explore and adapt five representative methods~\cite{kirkpatrick2017overcoming,rusu2016progressive,lomonaco2017core50,shin2017continual,zenke2017synaptic}.
 Different categories of continual learning scenarios exist in the literature based on whether there are shifts in the input or output distributions, and whether the inputs and outputs share the same representation space~\cite{hsu2018re}.
 Among existing categories, we chose \textit{Incremental Class Learning}~(ICL) because it best matches the assumptions of robot systems representing semantic knowledge, with the distribution of input data and target labels changing across learning sessions as the robot incrementally observes disjoint sets of new facts about new and existing concepts.

-In an CKGE setting, the dataset $\mathcal{D}$ of a knowledge graph $\mathcal{G}$ is split into multiple datasets $\mathcal{D}^{n}$ where $n$ indicates the learning session~\cite{song2018enriching}.
+In CKGE, the dataset $\mathcal{D}$ of a knowledge graph $\mathcal{G}$ is split into multiple datasets $\mathcal{D}^{n}$ where $n$ indicates the learning session~\cite{song2018enriching}.
 Each $\mathcal{D}^{n}$ contains a disjoint set of all triples of a subset of entities and relations.
 For a robot observing new facts, the size of the set of observed entities, relations, and triples grows, (e.g., $|\mathcal{E}^{n}| \leq |\mathcal{E}^{n+1}|$), and the embedding must consider new facts and concepts in each learning session.
 In such a learning scenario, the objective is to find a set of embeddings $\Theta^n = \big\{\{\textbf{v}^n_{e}|\,e\in\mathcal{E}^n\},\{\textbf{W}^n_{r}|\,r\in\mathcal{R}^n\}\big\}$ that minimize the loss $\mathcal{L}_{\mathcal{D}^n}$ over the dataset for all time steps.
-Of the broad range of continual learning methods~\cite{lesort2020cl_robotics}, only L2-regularization has been applied to CKGE~\cite{song2018enriching} while more sophisticated methods that have shown promise in other domains, such as generative replay, remain unexplored.
-Also, important measures for robotics, such as learning efficiency and model complexity, are not well documented for representative techniques~\cite{lesort2020cl_robotics}, making it difficult to characterize these methods for robotics applications that model semantic knowledge.
+Of the range of continual learning methods, only L2-regularization has been applied to CKGE~\cite{song2018enriching}; more sophisticated methods that have shown promise in other domains, e.g., generative replay, remain unexplored.
+Also, important measures for robotics, such as learning efficiency and model complexity, are not well documented for representative techniques~\cite{lesort2020cl_robotics}, making it difficult to evaluate the suitability of these methods for modeling semantic knowledge in robotics.
 Our work is designed to fill these gaps.